LocalizationModule¶

 configured and used as well to define the current culture.
 The order in which

-the provides performs to determine the CurrentUICulture
+the provides performs to determine the CurrentUICulture is as follows:

 -

-parameters to determine the request culture. -
+QueryStringRequestCultureProvider: uses the QueryStringparameters to determine the request culture.

 CookieRequestCultureProvider gets the current culture out of a cookie.